 That hurt way to much, so more anaesthetic was applied and by this time I was shaking a little and feel a lot less confident that I had a few moments ago.
 My Hubby said to the Dentist he was worried about my shaking and the next thing I knew I had a wad of cloth with and hefty dash of cologne stuck under my nose, now I couldn’t breath did they want me to pass out or was this to revive me I am still unsure!

 Tell them shakily just to get the tooth out quickly, feel I had a little bit of déjà vu from the recent birth of my child, the dentist proceeded.
 Now this is were I wished I had kept my eyes shut the scalpel came out, oh goodness I thought (polite version!) where is she going with that, looking at my faithful translator trying to communicate with my eyes I am told she is only going to cut your gum arghhhhhh!

 Well after much pushing and pulling the tooth was out my mouth now jammed full of wadding and me shaking like a jelly.

 A few hours later when I was brave enough o have proper look I realised that it wasn’t just a little molar but the wisdom tooth which had still been nice and comfy under my gum!

 Telling the Hubby about my findings he replied casually yes that’s what I told you would be removed.
-I have now sacked my faithfully translator and will be doing my own from now on as I am sure I couldn’t do much worse.
+I have now sacked my faithfully translator and will be doing the dentistry for the whole family from now on as I am sure I couldn’t do much worse.

 Though I am still trying to decide if it was better that I hadn’t known which tooth was to be removed or if I would rather have known in advance….